hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/index.html.md

 - [tfstate](./tfstate.html) - This provides access to the Terraform state, the file used by Terraform to map real world resources to your configuration.
-- [tfrun](./tfrun.html) - This provides access to data associated with a run in Terraform Enterprise, such as the run's workspace.
+- [tfrun](./tfrun.html) - This provides access to data associated with a run in Terraform Cloud, such as the run's workspace.

 Terraform Cloud allows you to create mocks of these imports from plans for use with the mocking or testing features of the [Sentinel